ElizaSethi/NewSpringSampleProject/README.md

     > The ModelAndView object also contains a message with key **“message”** and Detailed value.
 This is the data that we are passing to our view.
 Normally this will be a value object in form of java bean that will contain the data to be displayed on our view.
 Here we are simply passing a string.

+7. Create Views/JSP files (index.jsp and welcome.jsp)
+8. Build the application 'mvn clean install'

+    > You will able to see all jars under **/target** folder

+9. Start your application
+10. Run application on browser 'http://localhost:8080/NewSpringSample/'